sommarskog/sql-docs/docs/relational-databases/errors-events/mssqlserver-18053-database-engine-error.md

 Examine the error and see if it's wrapped in an outer error.
 If so, focus on the outer error as a troubleshooting, but keep in mind that the cause for the outer error could be low memory.

 Focus on eliminating memory pressure inside or outside SQL Server.
-This error is printed rarely, but when it's, commonly it's due to severe memory pressure.
+This error is encountered rarely, but when it is, commonly it's due to severe memory pressure.
 For more information, see [Troubleshoot out of memory or low memory issues in SQL Server](/troubleshoot/sql/database-engine/performance/troubleshoot-memory-issues).